Zhima-Mochi/reading-report/Implementing Domain-Driven Design/Repositories/repositories.md

 ## 13. Why It Matters to Go Developers

-Go lacks an ORM with implicit state tracking, so boundaries must be explicitly designed.
+Go lacks a mainstream ORM with implicit state tracking—tools like GORM still rely on explicit `Save` calls—so boundaries must be explicitly designed.
 DDD repositories isolate business logic from data access.

 By following Vernon’s approach, your Go services become clearer, more testable, and better aligned with real business concepts rather than just database schemas.